Helicity modulus and chiral symmetry breaking for boundary conditions with finite twist: Conclusion

 \section{Conclusion}

 To summarize, in this paper we have studied the effects of finite (non-infinitesimal) twists in the boundary conditions on a two-dimensional classical ferromagnetic XY model.
-The system's response to the twist has been studied by direct evaluation of the free energy by means of Monte Carlo simulations.
-We have found that in the quasi long-range ordered phase, the free energy cost of a non-infinitesimal twist deviates from the expected quadratic dependence on the twist angle.
-In the case of a $\pi$ twist (anti-periodic boundary conditions), the mixing of states of opposite chiralities causes an excess entropy contribution of $\ln(2)$ which reduces the observed helicity modulus compared to the value for an infinitesimal twist.
-This analysis has allowed us to accurately determine the helicity modulus from simulations with anti-periodic boundary conditions.
-A modified Kosterlitz-Nelson relation can be used to determine the critical temperature.
+The system's response to the twist has been studied by a direct evaluation of the free energy by means of large-scale Monte Carlo simulations.
+We have found that in the quasi long-range ordered phase below the BKT transition, the free energy cost of a non-infinitesimal twist deviates from the expected quadratic dependence on the twist angle.
+In the case of a $\pi$ twist (anti-periodic boundary conditions), the mixing of states of opposite chiralities causes an excess entropy contribution of $\ln(2)$ that lowers the free energy cost of the twist.
+Thus, if the helicity modulus is calculated from the free energy of a $\pi$-twisted system (using eq.\ (\ref{eq_stiff_inf})), its value is reduced compared to the usual helicity modulus obtained from an infinitesimal twist.
+We note that our results have been obtained by comparing periodic and twisted-periodic boundary conditions.
+However, all our arguments are expected to hold as well for systems in which the boundary spins are held at fixed angles.
+We also note that our discussion has been based on the phase representation of the XY model, but the same results are expected in other representations \cite{villain1975,jose1977renormalization,cardy1980,vallat1994} provided they correctly reflect the chiral symmetry of the boundary conditions.

+A macroscopic $\pi$-twisted system in the quasi long-range ordered phase spontaneously breaks the chiral symmetry between states with clockwise and counter-clockwise local twists (at least in the case of local dynamics).
+This implies that experiments on a single macroscopic system cannot observe the $\ln(2)$ entropy contribution from chirality mixing and the corresponding reduction of the apparent helicity modulus value.
+The excess entropy is expected to be observable in mesoscopic systems that are small enough to fluctuate between states with opposite chirality and in situations involving not just a single system but an entire (thermodynamic) ensemble.

+Chirality mixing is important for computer simulations for at least two reasons.
+First, efficient simulations often involve nonlocal algorithms (such as the Wolff cluster algorithm) that can freely flip the bulk chirality of the system.
+Moreover, system sizes in computer simulations are sometimes not very large so that even algorithms with local updates (such as the Metropolis algorithm) may allow the system to fluctuate between different chiralities.
+Free energies of $\pi$-twisted systems computed in such simulations contain the $-T\ln(2)$ entropic free energy contribution due to chirality mixing.
+To compute the usual (infinitesimal-twist) helicity modulus $\rho_{s0}$ from simulations with a $\pi$ twist, this entropic contribution needs to be removed.
+When determining the BKT transition temperature from the helicity modulus data, one can, alternatively, modify the Kosterlitz-Nelson relation as discussed in Sec.\ \ref{sec:results-free-energy}.